 - Saul Bellow, To Jerusalem and Back: A Personal Account (New York: Viking Penguin), 1976.

-- Ellen Dissayanake, What Is Art For?(Seattle: University of Washington Press), 1988.
+- Ellen Dissayanake, Homo Aestheticus: Where Art Comes From and Why, Seattle: University of Washington Press), 1995.